Approved by the Church on January 31, 2018

 Section 3.
 Procedure for ordaining deacons

-If the church elects to the office of deacon individual who have not previously been ordained, the church shall follow the same procedure for their ordination as set forth for the ordaining of ministers.
+If the church elects to the office of deacon individuals who have not previously been ordained, the church shall follow the same procedure for their ordination as set forth for the ordaining of ministers.

 Section 4.
-Financial policies, generally
+Financial policies generally

 A. Fiscal year: The church fiscal year shall be the calendar year.

 B. Special offerings: Special offerings shall only be received when authorized by vote of the church.